Ashsplash2002/WPR281_Project_2022/README.md

 This application will keep track of software issues.</br>
 The administrator will create and update tickets, which is the information on the software issue.</br>
 The ticket contains:
-1. A summary of the issue, detailed description of the issue, the person that identified the issue, the date the issue is identified on, the project that it is related to, the priority level of the issue, the developer that is assigned to resolve the issue, the target resolution date, the actual resolution date, the resolution summary, the status: open, resolved or overdue.
+1. A summary of the issue
+2. A detailed description of the issue
+3. The person that identified the issue
+4. The date the issue is identified on
+5. The project that it is related to
+6. The priority level of the issue
+7. The developer that is assigned to resolve the issue
+8. The target resolution date
+9. The actual resolution date
+10. The resolution summary
+11. The status: open, resolved or overdue.

 </br>